sdhlyhb/ProjectAtelier/README.md

 - **“Helpful” vote and report reviews**
     - A user can provide feedback on any review without signing in
     - ‘Helpful’ button click will add the helpful count by 1 but won’t allow the second vote.
-    - ‘Report’ button won’t delete the review but will not let the review display in the review list anymore.
+    - ‘Report’ button won’t delete the review in the API but will not let the review display in the review list anymore.

 ## Tech Stack: